The aim of this guide is to provide tips and expert resources that will assist eCommerce store owners in helping their writers excel.

 - Look for a writer who is passionate about his/her work and values quality over quantity.

 - Make sure to set expectations and KPI’s.

 - Do your part by searching and providing quality copywriting training materials like e-books, video tutorials, and podcasts.

 - Have an agreement with your writer that you are serious about the training and you will be checking his/her progress regularly.

 - Provide insights and recommendations for the quality checks.

-- Emphasize to your writer the importance of KPIs and quality checks, and their relation to the trainings you provide.
+- Emphasize to your writer the importance of KPIs and quality checks, and their relation to the training you provide.

 - Emphasize to your writer the impact of his/her performance to your eCommerce business.

-- Emphasize the value of copywriting trainings and why they are not paid or not taken during work time; but are considered perks for freelance writers.
+- Emphasize the value of copywriting training and why they are not paid or not taken during work time but are considered perks for freelance writers.